 Shades of Tom Clancy.
 The Russian Navy.
 The Cold War.
 The Cuban missile crisis.
 Putin.
 Ukraine.
 Sochi.
 Russian invasion.
 All running through my head this afternoon.
 Déjà vu, etc.

-Reports vary, but it appears the Russians have may have invaded Crimea, the southern peninsula of Ukraine, an independent, autonomous republic.
+Reports vary, but it appears the Russians may have invaded Crimea, the southern peninsula of Ukraine, an independent, autonomous republic.
 Airports were seized, TV stations surrounded, telephone and cable communications cut.
 By nameless, masked men in army fatigues, who arrived by helicopter.
 No identifying marks on their uniforms, their equipment, their aircraft.
 And the latest development: Russian tanks appearing in Ukrainian territory.

 The Russians announced a few days ago that they would be conducting military exercises in the area.
 Ukraine is calling it an invasion.
 The U.S. government is calling it an “uncontested arrival.”
 What on earth is Vladimir Putin doing?
 Did he think we wouldn’t notice?
 Did he think the lack of obvious markings would fool anyone?
 Does he really think he can get away with a takeover?
 (Who’s going to stop him?)
 Did he think making everyone all warm and fuzzy at the Sochi Olympics would lull the world into inattention?